NoobieDynamic/takagibot/README.md

 • Be sure to set your bot's folder and file in "required files/utility.py" lines 224 and 225

-• Set your bot's token in main.py line 177

-• Set your Google API key in "required files/fun.py" line 143
+• Set your bot's token, your Google API key and your DBL token in config.json